dalmatialab/tftp/README.md

 ## Volumes

-To use Your preseed files, mount container path `/var/lib/tftpboot/preseed/` to host path.

-	$ -v some-host-path:/var/lib/tftpboot/preseed/

-To use Your menu file for PXE boot, mount container path  `/var/lib/tftpboot/pxelinux.cfg/default` to host path.
+To use Your files for TFTP server, mount container path `/srv/tftp/` to host path.

-	$ -v some-host-path:/var/lib/tftpboot/pxelinux.cfg/default
+	$ -v some-host-path:/srv/tftp

-To use any other setup files, menu files or other, mount container path `/var/lib/tftpboot/` to host path.
+To use Your PXE boot configuration, mount container path `/var/lib/tftpboot/` to host path.
+If value of ENV variable PXEBOOT is true, configuration will be copied to the TFTP directory.

 	$ -v some-host-path:/var/lib/tftpboot/

 ## NOTE

+Details about tftp parameters may be found [here](https://manpages.debian.org/testing/tftpd-hpa/tftpd.8.en.html).

 This Image uses HTTP protocol for PXE boot, so boot filename is `lpexlinux.0` instead of standard `pxelinux.0` file.
-Difference betweenthese two files, is that `lpxelinux.0` enables downloading and loading initial setup files(initrd.gz, linux) from HTTP server directly, instead of downloading and loading them from the local source.
+Difference between these two files, is that `lpxelinux.0` enables downloading and loading initial setup files (initrd.gz, linux) from HTTP server directly, instead of downloading and loading them from the local source.
 Boot file `lpexlinux.0` also provides loading files from local source.
-Image provides installation of Ubuntu (Focal, Bionic, Xenial) and Debian (Bullseye, Buster, Stretch) distribution.
-To use your preseed files for these distributions, they should be named as `preseed-codename.cfg` and mounted to the container.
+Default image configuration provides installation of Ubuntu (Focal, Bionic, Xenial) and Debian (Bullseye, Buster, Stretch) distribution.